jeroen/V8/README.md

 install.packages("V8")
 ```

 This way, you can install the V8 package on any x64 Linux system, without separate system requirements.
+We enable this by default on Travis and Github-Actions, but for local installations, you need to opt-in via the env var above.

-Alternatively, you can still install libv8 from your distribution as described below.
+Alternatively, it is also still possible to install libv8 from your distribution as described below.

 ### Arch